fabiangreffrath/woof/README.md

  * UMAPINFO lumps for MASTERLEVELS.WAD, NERVE.WAD, SIGIL_V1_21.WAD, E1M4B.WAD and E1M8B.WAD have been added which are meant to be autoloaded with the corresponding PWAD and change map title, level transitions, par times, music and skies accordingly.
  * The concept of compatibility levels has been added, currently offering "Vanilla", "Boom", "MBF" and "MBF21" (default).
 The default compatibility level may be changed through the menu and overridden with the `-complevel` parameter, allowing for both numeric and named arguments, or the `COMPLVL` lump.
 Menu items in the Setup menu that don't apply to the current compatibility level are disabled and grayed out.
  * The project strives for full demo compatibility for all supported complevels.
 Furthermore, this port offers quality-of-life features like e.g. a demo progress bar, demo playback warp and skip as well as continued demo recording.
- * The SPECHITS, REJECT and INTERCEPTS overflow emulations have been ported over from Chocolate Doom / PrBoom+, allowing for some more obscure Vanilla demos to keep sync.
+ * The SPECHITS, REJECT, INTERCEPTS and DONUT overflow emulations have been ported over from Chocolate Doom / PrBoom+, allowing for some more obscure Vanilla demos to keep sync.

 # Releases

-Source code and Windows binaries (32-bit MSVC build for Windows XP and newer, 64-bit MingW-W64 build for Windows 7 and newer) for the latest release can be found on the [Release](https://github.com/fabiangreffrath/woof/releases/latest) page.
+Source code and Windows binaries (static MSVC builds for Windows 7 and newer) for the latest release can be found on the [Release](https://github.com/fabiangreffrath/woof/releases/latest) page.

 The most recent list of changes can be found in the [Changelog](https://github.com/fabiangreffrath/woof/blob/master/CHANGELOG.md).